tensorflow/tfjs-models/coco-ssd/README.md

 - **img:** A Tensor or an image element to make a detection on.
 - **maxNumBoxes:** The maximum number of bounding boxes of detected objects.
 There can be multiple objects of the same class, but at different locations.
 Defaults to 20.
+- **minScore** The minimum score of the retuned bounding boxes of detected objects.
+Value between 0 and 1.
+Defaults to 0.5.

 Returns an array of classes and probabilities that looks like: